Barbican Estate Office Review

 Update 1st August 2023

-The two reports above will be discussed at the RCC meeting on the 7th August 2023 and the RCC has invited responses via the RCC rep for each block:
+The two reports above were discussed at the RCC meeting on the 7th August 2023 and the RCC invited responses via the RCC rep for each block:

 To Members of the RCC